huzaifaaak/Enhanced-Fluid-Bottom-Navigation-Bar/README.md

 - Icon font size and font family is now fully customizable.
 - Deprecated the ability to provide image sources for icon images.
 - Removed example project in favor of expanded usage documentation.
+- Fixed an issue where the default font family causes an `expo-font` error in newer versions of Expo.
+- Fixed an issue where font scales poorly for long tab names when font size is not specified.

 ![Sample](https://raw.githubusercontent.com/VictorLi08/Enhanced-Fluid-Bottom-Navigation-Bar/master/static/sample.gif)